 There is no over-riding theme dominating the collection, but shifts in key art historical motifs are everywhere evident.
 For centuries clubs have hung portraits of their notable members in their rooms.
-Our Condo room demonstrates a contemporary take on portraiture, evoking the gnarled, precarious mental states of each imagined sitter.
-John Stezaker and Allan McCollum likewise express their own conceptual interpretations of portraiture, and Amoako Boafo’s bold portrait evokes the power and politics of representation, tenderly inviting reflection on and celebrating Black subjectivity.
+In today’s collection, George Condo demonstrates a contemporary take on portraiture, evoking the gnarled, precarious mental states of each imagined sitter.
+John Stezaker and Markus Schinwald likewise express their own conceptual interpretations of portraiture, and Amoako Boafo’s bold portrait evokes the power and politics of representation, tenderly inviting reflection on and celebrating Black subjectivity.